KryptonB/404-error-page-template/README.md

-# Template 404 Error File
+# Free 404 Error File

 A fully responsive simple HTML 404 Error Page which you can use for any project without any restrictions